Ohtani overpowers in 2-way performance, Angels blank Astros

 - Shohei OhtaniLiveTodayTomorrowvs--|

-The two-way star pitched perfect ball into the sixth inning, tied a career-best with 12 strikeouts and also had two hits and two RBIs to lead the Angels to a 6-0 shutout.
+HOUSTON – Two-way star Shohei Ohtani pitched perfect ball into the sixth inning, tied a career-best with 12 strikeouts and also had two hits and two RBIs to lead the Los Angeles Angels over the Houston Astros 6-0 Wednesday night.

-“He was possessed tonight," Maddon said.
-“That was a virtuoso performance from the beginning.
-He had a different look about him — and the stuff equaled the look."

 Ohtani’s big night gave him his first win of the season after entering the game 0-2 with a 7.56 ERA in his first two starts.
 He struck out six in a row at one point.